-Effect of Ganoderma atrum polysaccharide against pancreatic damage in streptozotocin-induced diabetic mice
+Effects of a Ganoderma atrum polysaccharide against pancreatic damage in streptozotocin-induced diabetic mice

-This study aimed to explore the role of Ganoderma atrum polysaccharide (PSG-1) on pancreatic damage in streptozotocin (STZ)-induced type 1 diabetes mellitus (T1DM) mice.
-Results suggested that blood glucose was significantly increased in STZ group in comparison with control group.
-After 4 weeks treatment with PSG-1 or metformin (MET), blood glucoses in PSG-1 and MET group were apparently lower than STZ group, indicating that PSG-1 triggered hypoglycemic effect in vivo.
-Moreover, experiments demonstrated that PSG-1 markedly decreased apoptosis of islet cells by inhibiting mitochondrial apoptotic pathway and activating PI3K/Akt survival pathway.
-PSG-1 also exerted anti-inflammatory effects, as evidences by dramatically reducing levels of IL-1β, TNF-α and INF-γ and restraining TLR4-dependent NF-κB signal pathway.
-Meanwhile, PSG-1 maintained homeostasis of redox system by increasing activities of anti-oxidant enzymes and reducing malondialdehyde contents in pancreas.
-Together, these data provided evidence that PSG-1 could be employed as an alternative dietary supplement to ameliorate T1DM.
+This study aimed at exploring the role of a Ganoderma atrum polysaccharide (PSG-1) in pancreatic damage in streptozotocin (STZ)-induced type 1 diabetes mellitus (T1DM) mice.
+The results suggested that blood glucose was significantly increased in the STZ group in comparison with the control group.
+After 4 weeks of treatment with PSG-1 or metformin (MET), blood glucose levels in the PSG-1 and MET groups were apparently lower than in the STZ group, indicating that PSG-1 triggered hypoglycemic effects in vivo.
+Moreover, experiments demonstrated that PSG-1 markedly decreased apoptosis of islet cells by inhibiting the mitochondrial apoptotic pathway and activating the PI3K/Akt survival pathway.
+PSG-1 also exerted anti-inflammatory effects, as evidenced by the dramatically decreased levels of IL-1β, TNF-α and INF-γ and restraint of the TLR4-dependent NF-κB signal pathway.
+Meanwhile, PSG-1 maintained homeostasis of redox systems by increasing the activities of anti-oxidant enzymes and decreasing the amount of malondialdehyde in the pancreas.
+Together, these data provide evidence that PSG-1 can be employed as an alternative dietary supplement to ameliorate T1DM.